wheel My order

 Cars inspectedreal pre-purchase inspections

-Across 59 used Ford Transits we inspected, this model scores about average — average condition 61/100 vs 60 for all cars we check.
+Across 62 used Ford Transits we inspected, this model scores noticeably better than the typical used car we inspect — average condition 66/100 vs 61 for all cars we check.
 Every number on this page comes from real pre-purchase inspections — cars people were about to buy and paid an independent inspector to go through point by point, engine to underbody, paint depth to error codes.
 Not owner surveys, not warranty statistics, not forum lore: what we actually found.

 What we found